A lesson in saving

 Even though you'll probably be forking out for your kids well into their twenties, they're never too young to learn how to manage money well.
 Opening a bank account is a great way to introduce them to the concept of saving.
 You'll also help them earn a little extra pocket money in the process.

 Let's go to school

 The Commonwealth Bank's (CBA) School Banking program has been the major player in the area of kids' bank accounts for more than 80 years, with thousands of Australian schools participating in the scheme.
-CBA's Youthsaver pays less interest than other kids' accounts, but if your child's school participates then letting them join will help them learn to save in an engaging way.
+If your child's school participates then letting them join will help them learn to save in an engaging way.

 - Kids learn the ins and outs of banking via a rewards program linked to their account.

 - Points earned are based on the number of deposits, rather than the amount of cash deposited.

 - The program is also a fundraiser for the schools, who receive a commission of $5 per account activated, plus five per cent of any money deposited.

 If you want to shop around for the kids' account that pays the best interest or charges the lowest fees, keep the following advice in mind.